Last fact-checked: 1 November 2019

 Botox is injected into the body to temporarily paralyze muscles.
 It is primarily known for treating facial wrinkles and reduces the appearance of fine lines along the forehead, eyes and lips.
 Botox is also used to treat other medical ailments such as repetitive neck spasms, excessive sweating, bladder dysfunction, misaligned eyes and chronic migraines.

-It is made from a botulinum toxin has been used by doctors for many years because of its properties to relax muscles and to limit their movement.
+It is made from a botulinum toxin that has been used by doctors for many years because of its properties to relax muscles and to limit their movement.
 Botox is actually a brand name, but other botulinum toxin products include Dysport and Xeomin.

 Botox is fairly commonplace now everywhere, but that doesn’t mean it shouldn’t be administered with care.
 It’s always wise to get a practitioner that is qualified and experienced.
 Likewise, going to a reputable clinic who can verify they use approved products would be prudent.